 - Nests – rats build nests in warm, hidden places using shredded material such as newspaper and fabrics.
 Nests will often contain young rats

 - Burrows – In gardens, rats will dig burrows especially in compost heaps or under sheds.
-They will also build nests under garden decking.
+They will also build nests under the garden decking.

 How to Keep Rats Away

-The first defence against a rat infestation is to proof your home.
+The first defense against a rat infestation is to proof your home.
 Young rats can get through holes of less than 1cm, so it is important to seal any holes and fit bristle strip around doors.

 It is important not to attract rats with food – store food in plastic or metal containers and regularly clean under cookers and fridges.

 Outdoors, ensure household refuse is kept in closed bins, do not put meat into compost heaps and use squirrel-proof bird feeders.

 Rats can come up from sewers through broken pipes – it is important to ensure that all pipe-work is in good order.

 If not treated, a rat infestation can quickly take hold.
 A wide range of DIY products are available in stores for dealing with rats in low-risk areas, but treatment by service technicians for rat activity in living areas or if the problem persists, is recommended.